-identity theft cases.
+For example, the IRS previously reallocated ACS staff, who attempt to collect taxes through telephone contact with taxpayers, to work the growing inventory of identity theft cases.
 The combination of fewer resources and the need to continue answering telephone calls has contributed to trends that have been unfavorable to several ACS business results over the past four years.
-Specifically, we determined that inventory is growing because new inventory is outpacing case closures, cases in inventory are aging because inventory is taking longer to close, revenue declined while more cases were closed as uncollectible, and fewer enforcement actions (liens and levies) were taken.14
+Specifically, we determined that inventory is growing because new inventory is outpacing case closures; cases in inventory are aging because inventory is taking longer to close; revenue declined while more cases were closed as uncollectible; and fewer enforcement actions (liens and levies) were taken.17

 During the past several years, the IRS has continued to take steps to more effectively detect and prevent the issuance of fraudulent refunds resulting from identity theft tax return filings.
-The IRS reported that in Filing Season 2013, its efforts prevented between \$22 billion and \$24 billion in identity theft tax refunds from being issued.15 This is a result of the IRS's continued enhancement of filters used to detect tax returns that have a high likelihood that they involve identity theft at the time the returns are processed.
-For example, the IRS used 11 filters in Processing Year 2012 to identify tax returns with a high likelihood of involving identity theft, compared to 114 filters used in Processing Year 2014.
-The use of these filters assists the IRS in more effectively allocating its resources to address identity-theft tax refund fraud.
+The IRS reported that in Filing Season 2013, its efforts prevented between \$22 billion and \$24 billion in identity theft tax refunds from being issued.
+18 This is a result of the IRS's continued enhancement of filters used to detect tax returns with a high likelihood of involving identity theft at the time the returns are processed.
+For example, the IRS used 11 filters in Processing Year (PY) 2012 to identify tax returns with a high likelihood of involving identity theft, compared to 114 filters used in PY 2014.
+The use of these filters assists the IRS in more effectively allocating its resources to address identity theft tax refund fraud.

 The IRS has also taken steps to more effectively prevent the filing of identity theft tax returns by locking the tax accounts of deceased individuals to prevent others from filing a tax return using their name and Social Security Number.
 The IRS has locked approximately 26.3 million taxpayer accounts between January 2011 and December 31, 2014.
 In addition, the IRS issues an Identity Protection Personal Identification Number (IP PIN) to any taxpayer who is a confirmed victim of identity theft or who has reported to the IRS that he or she could be at risk of identity theft.
 Once the IRS confirms the identity of a victim or "at-risk" taxpayer, the IRS will issue the taxpayer an IP PIN for use by the taxpayer when filing his or her tax return.
-The presence of a valid IP PIN on the tax return tells the IRS that the rightful taxpayer filed the tax return. thus reducing the need for the IRS to screen the tax return for potential identity theft.
-The IRS has issued more than 1.5 million IP PINs for Processing Year 2015.
+The presence of a valid IP PIN on the tax return tells the IRS that the rightful taxpayer filed the tax return, thus reducing the need for the IRS to screen the tax return for potential identity theft.
+The IRS has issued more than 1.5 million IP PINs for PY 2015.